nweiyue/tp/docs/AboutUs.md

 [[github](http://github.com/marcustw)]
 [[portfolio](team/johndoe.md)]

-* Role: Team Lead
+* Role: Testing
-* Responsibilities: UI
+* Responsibilities: Looks after testing and ensures the testing of the project is done properly and on time.

 ### Johnny Doe